Uncovering the Hidden Security Features of ML-KEM

 Note: This virus scanning and decryption step—detailed above—is actually a sub-step within the larger backend handling phase.

-Implementation Note: The demonstration uses a static secret key for simplicity.
-In production environments, SafeQuard's API can use and handle ML-KEM key generation to complete the entire cryptographic process securely.
+Implementation Note: The example in Figure 7 uses a static secret key for demonstration purposes.
+In production environments, SafeQuard's API can use Confidential computing (Intel SGX TEE) or HSMs for secure ML-KEM key processing.

 The final step in the SafeQuard integration ensures that encrypted data—from form responses to file attachments—is properly decrypted and formatted for downstream processing and storage.

-Implementation Note: The demonstration uses a static secret key for simplicity.
-In production environments, SafeQuard's API can use and handle ML-KEM key generation to complete the entire cryptographic process securely.
+Implementation Note: The example in Figure 8 uses a static secret key for demonstration purposes.
+In production environments, SafeQuard's API can use Confidential computing (Intel SGX TEE) or HSMs for secure ML-KEM key processing.

 Looking back at the integration process, one of the things that stood out to me was how straightforward SafeQuard’s quantum-safe algorithms were to work with.
 Both the frontend and backend libraries are thoughtfully designed, with clean, well-documented functions that are ready to use out of the box.
 Most of the heavy lifting was already handled by the SafeQuard files—all I had to do was understand where to plug it into the FormSG codebase.